Accessibility for People with Cognitive Disabilities, Low Literacy, Low Proficiency

 Creating Inclusive Learning Opportunities

-Learn about the principle of Universal Design for Learning and WCAG and their role in ensuring that technologies, facilities, services, and resources are accessible to students of all abilities.
+Learn about the principles of Universal Design for Learning and WCAG and their role in ensuring that technologies, facilities, services, and resources are accessible to students of all abilities.
 (Source: University of Washington Accessible Technology Webinar Series, PowerPoint Webinar, 00:59:52)

 Customizable Text